 · Trading: for trading clients to trade and strictly limit IT address

-There has to be real-time monitoring and alerting system to ensure everything is in order.
+There has to be monitoring of crypto real time market data and alerting system to ensure everything is in order.
 When there’s anything going wrong, a circuit breaker mechanism has to be implemented by deleting the trading key and liquidating all the positions to protect the loan principal.

 Potential advanced features – DeFi trading